 What You’ll Learn

-What Is Oakleaf Hydrangea?
+What Are Oakleaf Hydrangeas?

 Cultivation and History

-Botanist William Bartram described oakleaf hydrangea as a new species, and he named it with the unique, unusual leaves that he saw in mind.
+William described oakleaf hydrangea as a new species, and he named it with the unique, unusual leaves that he saw in mind.
 “Quercus” denotes oaks, and “folia” is the Latin word for leaves.

-‘Snow Queen’ and ‘Pee Wee’ were created early in the 1900s, and were used later as parent plants in a breeding program that began in 1996, at the US National Arboretum’s work site in McMinnville, Tennessee.
+‘Snow Queen’ and ‘Pee Wee’ were created early in the 1900s, and were used later as parent plants in a breeding program that began in 1996 at the US National Arboretum’s work site in McMinnville, Tennessee.